harshjayprakash/experimental-blok/README.md

 * Drag click can continue if the cursor leaves the window.
 * Holding dowwn the left mouse button on the generate button will not continue to generate obstructives.
+* Duplicate obstructives can be created with clicking on the canvas.

 ## Future Features (Potential)